 API Security Management

 A big part of API security is API Security Management.
-So, in order to do this and secure API, the majority of the platforms allow three major times of API security schemes.
+In order to do this and secure the API, the majority of the platforms allow three major types of API security schemes.

 These are, as mentioned below:

-• OIDC/ OpenID connect – this method creates an identity layer based on OAuth Framework.
-It is used to identify users via their profile information and authentication server.
+• OIDC / OpenID Connect – This method creates an identity layer based on the OAuth Framework.
+It is used to identify users via their profile information and the authentication server.

 API Endpoints